 ADMINISTRATIVE OFFICER

-The Secretary to the Planning Board or Secretary of the Zoning Board of Adjustment, as the case may be, unless a different municipal official is designated by this chapter to administer certain of the responsibilities and authorities specified for the administrative officer in N.J.S.A.
+The Secretary to the Planning Board, unless a different municipal official is designated by this chapter to administer certain of the responsibilities and authorities specified for the administrative officer in N.J.S.A.
 40:55D-1 et seq.

 ADVERSE EFFECT